acromarcopolo/GetCleanCourseProject/README.md

-This code book explains the data, variables and functions used in *run_analysis.R* script for Coursera’s Data Cleaning course’s week4 project.
+This README file explains the data and functions used in *run_analysis.R* script for Coursera’s Data Cleaning course’s week4 project.
 The functions described below are combined in the script into a pipeline that calculates the average of each variable for each activity and each subject.
+See *Codebook.md* for a description of *tidy_dataset.txt*, which is the output data from *run_analysis.R*.

 ## **Script Name:** *run_analysis.R*